-TRI administers both the TRI Endowment Fellowship, which supports Masters and Doctoral level research in the tropics each year, and the Andrew Sabin International Environmental Fellowship, which provides tuition and post-graduate support to exceptional F&ES students from developing countries.
+TRI administers the TRI Endowment Fellowship, which supports Masters and Doctoral level research in the tropics each year.
 Established in 1989, TRI Endowment Fellowships support approximately 25-35 students conducting interdisciplinary research on a wide range of issues that surround the management and conservation of tropical resources.
 Since the inception of the endowed fund, TRI has supported over 500 student research projects in more than 60 countries.
 From 1995 to 2011, TRI also administered the Compton International Fellowship through a generous grant from the Compton Foundation.
 Compton Fellowships supported research projects in Latin America and Sub-Saharan Africa by international students from these regions.
+TRI also administered the inaugural Andrew Sabin International Environmental Fellowship, which provides tuition and post-graduate support to exceptional F&ES students from developing countries.

-Since January 2012, Carol Carpenter has led the Tropical Resources Institute.
-She is assisted by a Program Manager, Philip Marshall.
-The TRI staff includes several student Research Assistants, who assist with an array of program activities, including the publication of Tropical Resources, the annual journal of student research carried out with the support of grants from TRI.
+The Tropical Resources Institute is led by Dr. Simon Queenborough.
+The TRI staff includes a Program Manager and several student Program Assistants, who assist with an array of program activities, including the publication of Tropical Resources, the annual journal of student research carried out with the support of grants from TRI.
 TRI also has a Faculty Advisory Board, which provides guidance on policy matters and also serves to evaluate student fellowship proposal submissions each year.